On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: RELATED WORK

 \subsection{Causes of Errors}

-In the context of neural networks, \citet{erbani2024confusion} consider how imbalanced training and test sets affect confusion matrix entries.
-They distinguish two error sources: those caused by class similarities and those due to class imbalance.
-To reveal class similarities, they propose the test-training ranking.
+In the context of neural networks, \citet{erbani2024confusion} examine how imbalanced training and test sets influence confusion matrix entries.
+They introduce the test–training ranking to distinguish sources of error.
 When some entries deviate from this criterion, it suggests strong similarity between the corresponding classes.
 However, class similarities can still impact errors even when the ranking is preserved.
-Moreover, deviations from the ranking are ambiguous—they do not indicate which entry is too high or too low \cite{erbani2024confusion}.
+Moreover, deviations from the ranking are ambiguous—they do not indicate which entry is too high or too low~\citep{erbani2024confusion}.